-Variable remuneration must be based on an assessment of the performance against pre-determined KPIs and targets.
 Depending on the field of employment, the Group sets and uses an appropriate balance of financial, nonfinancial, absolute, relative, internal and external KPIs, balancing short-term and long-term objectives.
-Risk KPIs are further applied to ensure a strong risk management and compliance culture, facilitating the Group's commitment to integrity.
-Where relevant, this means that the Group integrates sustainability risks into the existing KPI structures of variable remuneration programmes, so that the variable pay for individuals covered by such programmes, will partly depend on sound risk management and/or compliance to group policies covering sustainability risks.
+Risk and compliance KPIs are further applied to ensure a strong risk management and compliance culture, facilitating the Group's commitment to integrity and a sound business culture.
+Where relevant, this means that the Group integrates sustainability risks into the existing KPI structures of variable remuneration programmes, so that the variable remuneration for individuals covered by such programmes, depends partly on sound risk management and/or compliance to group policies covering sustainability risks.